Having multiple channels to interact with customers is now the norm for businesses.

 Omnichannel vs. multichannel

-The key difference between a multichannel and omnichannel customer experience is the level of connectivity between the different contact channels.
+The key difference between an omnichannel and multichannel customer experience is the level of connectivity between the different contact channels.

 In both, the customer can interact with your business across different digital and offline channels, but in a multichannel experience, these channels are not connected to each other.